Bandits kidnap 2 brothers in Kaduna community

 By Ibrahim Hassan-Wuyo

-Two brothers who left their home town of Ikara after their father was kidnapped, and relocated to Zaria in Kaduna State, have been kidnapped by suspected bandits on Friday night.
+KADUNA—Two brothers, who left their home town of Ikara after their father was kidnapped, and relocated to Zaria in Kaduna State, have also been kidnapped by suspected bandits.

-Although the state Police Command was yet to react to the incident,the village head of Wusasa, Engr Isiyaku Ibrahim, confirmed the incident and expressed worry that “the kidnappers have so often made our area their target of attacks, abducting many of our people.”
+Although the state Police Command was yet to react to the incident at press time, the village head of Wusasa, Isiyaku Ibrahim, confirmed the incident and expressed worry that “the kidnappers have so often made our area their target of attacks and have abducted many of our people.

-“It is the same area where a university Professor and Wazirin Wusasa were killed and his son abducted, spending almost a month in captivity.”
+“It is the same area where a professor and Wazirin Wusasa were killed and his son abducted, spending almost a month in captivity.

-“The abducted victims, Yushau and Joshua, are indigenes of Ikara Local Government Area in the state who recently ran for their lives after bandits attacked their residents and abducted their aged father, Mr Peter,” he said.
+“The abducted victims, Yushau and Joshua, are indigenes of Ikara Local Government Area in the state, who recently ran for their lives after bandits attacked their residents and abducted their aged father, Mr Peter.”

 Disclaimer